StarpTech/bootme/README.md

 # BootMe

 Configurable and extendable Task pipeline.
 Bootme help you to run a list of tasks as a transaction and provide an api to hook into lifecycle events.
 We use Bootme to scaffold complete projects, services or other useful parts without fuss.
-It comes with a minimal API, we need no Framework, no Generator.
+It comes with a minimal API.
 When size matters _~10KB_.

 ## Installation